kaanoner3/PartyWall/README.md

 Things that I would implement if I have more time;

 1) There is no ci/cd pipeline.
 I would create monorepo which contains mobile and backend parts of project using nx and github actions.
-I haven't got too much experiences about ci/cd.
-I usually use PaaS (Digital ocean) or FaaS(aws lambda) on my own but I definitely want to improve my docker and devops skills.

 2) Jwt authentication looks like it is working good but I am pretty sure, it is not the best practise.
 I would think about how I can implement authentication logic better.
 It will also good implementing refreshToken logic with expiring token